Business is a lot like dating. Like cold-hearted, competitive dating among people who don’t love each other. In other words, like awful, awful dating.

 Once I had settled into this comfortable marriage of convenience, I contacted QuixoticIdea.
 “Hi there, CEO!
 Just writing to let you know I’ve opened up MyNewCompany, a boutique internet marketing firm.
 My new office is right off Union Square!
 I’d still love to work with QuixoticIdea and put some of those ideas we discussed into action.”

 Of course, everybody wants you once you’re already taken.
 I wish that I had Jessie’s girl, you know?

 The CEO got back to me right away.
 He had already called the owner of the company (who, I later learned, was really hard to track down) and he was ready to make me an offer.
 He literally said, “Wow, when we heard you’d started your own company, we realized we really needed to lock you down!”
 He asked for a proposal (ha ha, “proposal”).
 I wrote my own job description and suggested what my salary should be.
 It was a pie-in-the-sky number I’d settled on after searching Salary.com and deciding that even numbers are prettier.
 I ended up with an offer for about 80% of that number, which made me gratified that my guess had been on the mark (or rather, a little higher than the mark, which, I am told, is how a person bargains).

 My relationship with QuixoticIdea did not last forever, of course.
 But I learned a lot, developed an aversion to certain revenue-free business models, and bought a bunch of cool shit.

-Here are a few principles of career success that are a lot like how you would date if you were kind of a cold-hearted bitch:
+Here are a few principles of career success that are a lot like how you would date if you were kind of cold-hearted: